HadrienG2/code-that-counts/src/multithreading-pool.md

 This is a bit large, let's go through it step by step.

-Besides obvious things like the sequential counting implementation to be used by each thread, the number of worker threads, and the synchronization mechanisms introduced previously, the shared state contains two atomic
-variables:

-- `remaining_tasks` counts the number of threads that are working on a job.
-Each thread that is done with its share of the job decrements it, and when it reaches 0, it means the job is done.
-- `result` contains the job's result, which is the sum of all partial results from processing threads.
+The shared state is a combination of the two synchronization primitives that we have introduced previously with a sequential counting implementation and a counter of processing threads.

-The main thread starts a job by initializing this state, then waking up workers through the `JobScheduler` mechanism.
+The main thread starts a job by resetting the `Accumulator`, then waking up workers through the `JobScheduler` mechanism.
 After that, it does its share of the work by calling `process()`, which we're going to describe later.
-Finally, it waits for any worker threads still processing the job, by spinning until `remaining_tasks` reaches zero, then fetches the aggregated result.
+Finally it either gets the final result directly by virtue of finishing last or waits for worker threads to provide it.

-Worker threads go through a simple look where they wait for `scheduler.wait_for_task()` to emit a job, then process it, then go back to waiting, until they are requested to stop.
-If a panic occurs, the panicking thread sends the stop signal so that other worker threads and the main threads eventually stop as well, avoiding livelock.
+Worker threads go through a simple loop where they wait for `scheduler.wait_for_task()` to emit a job, then process it, then go back to waiting, until they are requested to stop.
+If a panic occurs, the panicking thread sends the stop signal so that other worker threads and the main threads eventually stop as well, avoiding a deadlock scenario where surviving worker threads would wait for a new job from the main thread, which itself waits for worker threads to finish the current job.

-The processing logic in `process()` starts by splitting the job into roughly identical chunks, counts sequentially, then makes sure worker threads wait for other workers to have started working (which is going to be needed later on), and finally updates both `result` and `remaining_task`.
+The processing logic in `process()` starts by splitting the job into roughly identical chunks, counts sequentially, then makes sure worker threads wait for other workers to have started working (which is going to be needed later on), and finally merges the result contribution using the `Accumulator`.

-The write to `remaining_task` is ordered after the write to `result` via a `Release` barrier so that when the main thread later reads `remaining_task` with an `Acquire` barrier, it sees the `result` updates performed by all worker threads and therefore fetches the correct aggregated result.

 Finally, a little logger which is compiled out of release builds is provided, as this is empirically very useful when debugging incorrect logic in